Prolapse Physiotherapy Treatment Rehabilitation in London, at Home or at the Practice, London Clapham SW4, Moorgate EC2, Belgravia Westminster SW1

-Cystocele or Rectocele: Prolapse Physiotherapy Treatment London
+Cystocele or Rectocele: Prolapse Physiotherapy treatment with our specialised women’s health physiotherapist in London

 The term refers to the bulging of one or more of the pelvic organs into the vagina, which can cause general discomfort, difficulty passing urine and pain during sex.
 It is, however, possible to not have any symptoms.

 It is caused by weakening of tissues that supports the pelvic organs or the pelvic floor muscles, resulting in one or more of the pelvic organs pushing against the wall of the vagina.
 Pelvic organs include your bladder, uterus and rectum.
 They are held in place by tissue and the supported from below by the pelvic floor muscles.
 Anything that creates increased pressure in the abdomen can lead to pelvic organ prolapse, but the most common causes are:

-• Pregnancy and childbirth
+- Pregnancy and childbirth

-• Weakness in the pelvic muscles with advancing age
+- Weakness in the pelvic muscles with advancing age

 - Weakening and loss of tissue tone after menopause